 One of the options for exporting Summary of Care files is to schedule an extract.
-This is especially helpful for individuals that need to download the CCDA files to send to a third party.
+This is especially helpful for individuals that need to download the CCDA files to send to a SINGLE third party.
+If the intention is for multiple vendors to receive your CCDAs it may be better for you to establish a CCDA Interface via Iguana.
 Once an extract has been scheduled, the data will be exported to your computer in the destination that you choose.
 In order to do this, a tool must be installed on your computer that coordinates this.
 This guide will explain how to schedule an extract and how to install the tool

 Install the TPS Receiver